 1997 - Jamie Carragher made his League debut in a goalless draw with West Ham United at Anfield.

 1958 – Inside-forward Jimmy Harrower made his reds bow as we beat Fulham 2-1 in a Second Division fixture in L4.
-Tony McNamara and Louis Bimpson nabbed our goals, with Tosh Chamberlain bagging the last of his four past us.
+Outside-right Tony McNamara struck his third and last reds goal with Louis Bimpson also scoring and Tosh Chamberlain bagging the last of his four past us.

 800 for Cally